-If you want a more traditional entree you can choose the Grilled New York Strip or the Lamb Shank.
+If you want a more traditional entree you can choose the Braised New York Strip or the Lamb Shank.
 If you want to be a little more adventurous you could try the Fragrant Duck or the African Inspired Biryani.

 Disney Chef Mickey’s

 Photo by Bart Hanlon

 Chef Mickey’s is a very popular character dining experience for all the family.
 It is particularly great for young children as it is a chance to get up close to Mickey and Minnie Mouse.

 Mickey and Minnie Mouse, Goofy, Pluto, and Donald Duck usually go for dinner.
 As with all character appearances these are subject to change.